Roots Picnic

 The Roots Picnic is an annual music festival created and hosted by hip hop group, The Roots.
+The festival is held in the Roots' hometown, Philadelphia, Pennsylvania at the Mann Center in Fairmount Park.
+The first festival was held on June 7, 2008.
 Co-founder, Shawn Gee, and manager of The Roots serves as executive producer of the festival.
-The festival is held in Philadelphia, their hometown at the Mann at Fairmount Park.
-The first festival was held on June 7, 2008.

 The festival is a one-day event but for one year it was expanded for two-days in 2012.
 It was expanded again in 2022.
-Another festival was held outside of Philadelphia in 2016.
+Another festival was held outside of Philadelphia in 2016, with Roots Picnic Experience being held at the Hollywood Bowl in Los Angeles, California.